aitoroses/floxide/docs/adrs/0030-workspace-dependency-versioning.md

 ```
 error: all dependencies must have a version specified when publishing.
-dependency `flowrs-core` does not specify a version
+dependency `floxide-core` does not specify a version
 ```

 This reinforces the importance of: